 The inner ear is in the petrous area of the temporal bone.
 Within the bone is the osseous labyrinth, which encases the membranous labyrinth.
 The osseous labyrinth includes the vestibular system (made up of the semicircular canals and the vestibule) and the cochlea.

 Nasal vestibulitis is bacterial infection of the nasal vestibule, typically with Staphylococcus aureus.
 It may result from nose picking or excessive nose blowing and causes annoying crusts and bleeding when the crusts slough off.
-Bacitracin or mupirocin ointment applied topically 2 times a day for 14 days is effective.
+Mupirocin ointment applied topically 2 times a day for 14 days is effective.

 Hypertrophy or inflammation of the adenoids is common among children.
 Symptoms include nasal obstruction, sleep disturbances, and middle ear effusions with hearing loss.
 Diagnosis is enhanced by flexible fiberoptic nasopharyngoscopy.
 Treatment often includes intranasal corticosteroids, antibiotics, and, for significant nasal obstruction or persistent recurrent acute otitis media or middle ear effusion, adenoidectomy.

 Head and neck cancer develops in almost 65,000 people in the United States each year.
 Excluding skin and thyroid cancers, > 90% of head and neck cancers are squamous cell (epidermoid) carcinomas; most of the rest are adenocarcinomas, sarcomas, and lymphomas.